eyzyly/dbt-breakout-demo/README.md

 8. **Wait for Installation**
    Wait for the installation to complete.
 This may take a few minutes, and you should see a message saying "Done, press any key to go to the terminal."

-9. **Restart VS Code**
+9. **Restart VS Code/Codespace**
-   Although it may seem strange, close the VS Code window and open it again.
+   Although it may seem strange, close the VS Code window/Codespace and open it again.

 10. **Reopen the Project in the Container**
     Go to the project directory again.
 A "Reopen in Container" prompt should appear.
 Click it!